Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 - the project, by avoiding premature claims
 - potential hosts, by avoiding implied commitments
 - readers, by making the durable argument independent of one institutional path
-- future collaborators, by leaving room for different forms of support
+- future collaborators, by leaving room for different forms of stewardship

 The public claim should be strong but precise:

-> Sutton SignWriting needs a durable institutional home.
+> Sutton SignWriting requires a durable stewardship structure.

 It should not imply: